 - The 2018 Mining Code includes provisions about the traceability of mining revenues, transparency in the award of mining rights and the disclosure of beneficial ownership, as pushed for by DRC EITI stakeholders.

-Oversight of EITI is ensured by a multi-stakeholder group, the "Comité executif"/Executive Committee, chaired by the Minister of Planning.
+The DRC was accepted as an EITI candidate in February 2008, after the government committed to implementing the EITI on 17 March 2005.
+Oversight of EITI is ensured by a multi-stakeholder group, the "Comité executif"/Executive Committee, chaired by the Minister of Planning and current Vice Prime Minister, Elysée Munembwe Tamukumwe.
 Prime Ministerial Decree 09/27 of 16 July 2009 regulates EITI implementation in the DRC.
 Executive Committee members and the National Coordinator are nominated by decree.
+In addition to the Ministry of Planning, the Ministries of Mines, Hydrocarbons, Environment and Finance are represented on the MSG as well.
 Ministerial Decree 0186 of 23 March 2012 obliges companies to disclose under the EITI.
 The day-to-day implementation is ensured by a technical secretariat in Kinshasa and Lubumbashi.
 Minutes of MSG meetings are published on the EITI DRC website.